Cheesecloth Substitutes: What Can I Use Instead?

 What is Cheesecloth?

-Cheesecloth is an extremely porous fabric made of loosely woven cotton.
+Cheesecloth is an extremely porous fabric made of loosely woven cotton; a type of gauze.

 After use, a cheesecloth can be washed, dried and reused several times until it has holes or is in danger of disintegrating.